 Certification and graduation are two separate processes.
-If you are a candidate for New Jersey State certification, you must complete the Application for Certification, which is available online, or in the Student Services Center, College of Education, Herman D. James Hall.
+If you are a candidate for New Jersey State certification, you must complete the Application for Certification, which is available online, or in the College of Education Advising & Field Experiences Center, Herman D. James Hall.
 Degree candidates who plan on completing their degree program must file an Application for Graduation on Self Service Banner.
 For more information please contact the Office of the Registrar.

 We do not accept faxes of the certification application, or original supporting documentation of years teaching experience.
 A fax of your initial New Jersey Certificate, in response to question number 11 on the certification application, will be accepted.
 Our fax number is: (856) 256-5624.

-If your application is complete, expect to receive your certificate from the NJ Department of Education six to eight weeks after grades are posted.
+If your application is complete, expect to receive your certificate from the NJ Department of Education six to eight weeks after after your degree and/or final grades have posted.
 Please note that we need to verify that you have graduated and/or completed all courses in a certificate program.

-Students must contact their academic advisors to request a letter of completion.
+Students must contact their College of Education academic advisors to request a letter of completion.
 All grades must be in before Rowan University will issue a letter of completion.

-Note to Undergraduates and Masters Candidates: Letters of Completion and/or Recommendations will not be submitted until degrees are posted and student teaching reports are received.
+Note to Undergraduates and Masters Candidates: Letters of Completion and/or Recommendations will not be submitted until degrees are posted.

 Post-Baccalaureate Students: Letters of Completion and/or Recommendations will not be submitted until grades are posted and program completion is verified by your advisor.

 Along with your resume and cover letter, it would be helpful if you included a copy of your PRAXIS test scores, any letters of recommendation you may have, and copies of any college/university transcripts.